astashov/crosshub-chrome-extension/README.md

 #### Integrating with Travis CI

-Doing all the uploads to S3 manually is very cumbersome, so better to use some machinery, like CI or build server, to do that stuff for you, for example Travis CI.
+Doing all the uploads to S3 manually is very cumbersome, so better to use some machinery, like CI or build server, to do that stuff for you - for example, Travis CI.
 Here's how the configuration could look like:

 `.travis.yml` file: